Techgrounds-Cloud-9/cloud-9-hansbreukelman/01_Fundamentals_1/Week 3/SEC-04 Symmetric Encryption.md

 (6^9) mod 13 = 5

 My public number is 5

-I share this with Jeena so that she can arrive at our common private number using the same arithmetic.
+I share this with Jeena so that she can calculate our common private number using the same arithmetic.
 I can then do the same with her public number.
 Jeena's public number is 7

 ![pk](https://github.com/Techgrounds-Cloud-9/cloud-9-hansbreukelman/blob/2e627ad2b087264e4a938635405af6896126b461/00_includes/Week%203/SEC/SEC-04%20Exchange%20Public.png)